SamiiShabuse/SE320_Homework1/TestingApproachWriteUp.md

 # Overview

 For this assignment I had implemented a generic binary search in java.
-The function returns the index of a found elemnet or throws the necessary exception based on elementing or invalid input.
+The function returns the index of a found element or throws the necessary exception based on missing or invalid input.

 The assignment required validating this method through two types of testing:
     - Closed-Box Testing (requirements testing with no code visibility)